Aveer100/manual-memory-allocator/README.md

 Custom low level functions in C that manually emulate malloc and free with segregated free lists.

 ## Features
-Custom malloc and dealloc
+- Custom malloc and dealloc
-Uses 3 searching algorithms; first fit, worst fit, and best fit Uses segregated free lists to hold free blocks Includes block splitting
+- Uses 3 searching algorithms; first fit, worst fit, and best fit
+- uses segregated free lists to hold free blocks
+- Includes block splitting
-Coalesces forward for adjacent blocks
+- Coalesces forward for adjacent blocks
-Uses mmap to request memory
+- Uses mmap to request memory
-Checks for invalid input
+- Checks for invalid input
-Includes testing with CTest
+- Includes testing with CTest

 ## How to use
 void *custom_malloc(int size, int mode);